406.551.1058

 We have provided consultation across Montana and are recognized as national experts on the subject.
 Consultation services include:

-• Employer /Provider toolkit with examples of job descriptions, interview questions, certification information and more for hiring peer supporters.
+• Employer/Provider toolkit with examples of job descriptions, interview questions, certification information and more for hiring peer supporters.

-• Program Development all 3 phases
+• Program Development all 3 phases (Planning, Implementation, Operational)

 • Readiness Assessments (Employer and Peer Supporter)